minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

 #.
 Stop the server for both deployments.

 #.
 Restart the new MinIO deployment with the ports used for the previous standalone deployment.

-   Refer to step four in the deploy |SNSD| :ref:`documentation <deploy-minio-standalone>`.
+   For more about starting the MinIO service, refer to step four in the deploy |SNSD| :ref:`documentation <deploy-minio-standalone>`.

-   Ensure you apply all environment variables and runtime configuration settings, and validate the behavior.
+   Ensure you apply all environment variables and runtime configuration settings and validate the behavior of the new deployment.